AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     # The ID of the NAT gateway with which you want to associate EIPs.
     request.set_InstanceId("ngw-uf6htj15rgyp8ivix****")

-    # The IDs of the EIPs with which you want to associate EIPs.
+    # The IDs of the EIPs that you want to associate with the NAT gateway.
     request.set_AllocationId(allocationIds[i])

-    # The type of the resource with which you want to associate EIPs.
+    # The type of resource with which you want to associate EIPs.
     request.set_InstanceType("NAT")

     # Make an API request and print the response.